-The Company's Revolving Facility and Term Loan are committed and subject to affirmative, negative and financial covenants, including a requirement to maintain at all times, on a rolling 12-month basis, a net recourse debt to EBITDA ratio, as defined in the Credit Agreement, not exceeding a certain limit.
+The Company's Revolving Facility and Term Loan are committed and subject to various covenants, including financial covenants, which comprise a requirement to maintain at all times, on a rolling 12-month basis, a net recourse debt to earnings before interest, taxes, depreciation and amortization ("EBITDA") ratio, as defined in the applicable Credit Agreement, not exceeding a certain limit.

-The terms "net recourse debt" and "EBITDA" are defined in the Credit Agreement and do not correspond to the Company's financial measures as presented above and/or to the specific terms used in the Company's Management's Discussion and Analysis for the year ended December 31, 2021.
+The terms "net recourse debt" and "EBITDA" are defined in the applicable Credit Agreement and do not correspond to the Company's financial measures as presented above and/or to the specific terms used in the Company's Management's Discussion and Analysis for the year ended December 31, 2022.

-The CDPQ Loan is subject to affirmative and negative covenants, as well as financial covenants, notably not to exceed, on a rolling 12-month and consolidated basis, a maximum net recourse debt to EBITDA ratio, as defined under the CDPQ Loan Agreement.
+The CDPQ Loan is subject to various covenants, as well as financial covenants, notably not to exceed, on a rolling 12-month and consolidated basis, a maximum net recourse debt to EBITDA ratio, as defined under the CDPQ Loan Agreement.

-In case of an event of default, the Company's debentures, the Revolving Facility, the Term Loan and the CDPQ Loan are subject to customary accelerated repayment terms.
+In case of an event of default, the debentures, the Revolving Facility, the Term Loan and the CDPQ Loan are subject to customary accelerated repayment terms.

-In 2021, the Company complied with all of the covenants, as amended from time to time, related to its debentures, Revolving Facility, Term Loan and CDPQ Loan.
+In 2022, the Company complied with all of the covenants, as amended from time to time, related to its debentures, the Revolving Facility, the Term Loan and the CDPQ Loan.